furball0/expense_account/README.md

 The receipt recognition algorithm consists of image preprocessing, text recognition and extraction of the necessary data from the recognized data.

-#### During the development process I worked with Python (+ regular expressions), OpenCV, Tesseract-OCR, Flask, html, css
+#### During the development process I worked with Python (+ regular expressions), OpenCV, Tesseract-OCR, Flask, SQLite, html, css

 <hr>